maidsafe/dev-website/src/contents/en-gb/doc_xamarin.md

 When we use the mock feature in an application, it does not communicate with the live network.
 Instead, it will interface with a local MockVault file in the system to simulate network operations, which is used to store and retrieve data.
 Let's see how we can set up and use a mock network:

-- Build conditional compilation symbols: Add `SAFE_APP_MOCK` flag for your project in "Properties > Build > Conditional compilation symbols".
-Add the flag in platform specific projects also.
+- Build conditional compilation symbols: Add `SAFE_APP_MOCK` flag for your project in "Properties > Build > Conditional compilation symbols" and add the flag in to platform specific projects also.

 Once we set this flag in build settings, a reference to `SafeApp.MockAuthBindings.dll` will be added into the project automatically.
 It has additional classes and functions used for mock authentication.
-We can use the following process for mock authentication.
+We can use the following process for mock authentication:

 Following is the example code, we can use for mock authentication.
 We create a mock user account and login using the same credentials: